awei669/awei669.github.io/_pages/about.md

 # Education

-D.Eng in South Chian University of Technology, Guangzhou, China.
+D.Eng in South China University of Technology, Guangzhou, China.
 Since 2024.
 M.Eng in Wuhan University of Technology, Wuhan, China.
 2021-2024.
 B.Eng in Wuhan Institute of Technology, Wuhan, China.
 2017-2021.